History of Tamil Nadu: British Government control

 In 1798 Lord Wellesley became the Governor-General.
-In the course of the next six years, Wellesley made vast conquests and doubled the Company's territory.
+In the course of the next six years, Wellesley made vast conquests and doubled the company's territory.
 He shut out the French from further acquisitions in India, destroyed several ruling powers in the Deccan and the Carnatic, took the Mughal Emperor under the company's protection and compelled Serfoji, the king of Thanjavur to cede control of his kingdom.
-The Madras Presidency was established so that the territory under direct Company control could be administered effectively.
+The Madras Presidency was established so that the territory under direct company control could be administered effectively.
 The direct administration began to cause resentment among the people.
 In 1806 the soldiers of the Vellore cantonment rebelled when William Bentinck, the Governor of Madras decreed that the native soldiers should abandon all caste marks.
 Fearing this act to be an attempt of forceful conversion to Christianity, the soldiers mutinied.
 The rebellion was suppressed but 114 British officers were killed and several hundred mutineers executed.
 Bentinck was recalled in disgrace.

 End of Company rule

 The simmering discontent in the various districts of the company territories exploded in 1857 into the Sepoy war.
 Although the rebellion had a huge impact on the state of the colonial power in India, Tamil Nadu was mostly unaffected by it.
-In consequence of the war, the British Government enacted the Act of 1858 to abolish the powers of the Company and transfer the government to the Crown.
+As a consequence of the war, the British Government enacted the Act of 1858 to abolish the powers of the Company and transfer the government to the Crown.